telime/Wagner/README.md

 This is a personal maintenance project.

 You can use the WAGNER composer on the browser just by reading the file(Wagner.js and Wagner.base.js).
-If you can use Transpiler "wagner-common" or "THREE.EffectComposer" is recommended
+If you can use Transpiler [superguigui/Wagner](http://github.com/superguigui/Wagner) or "THREE.EffectComposer" is recommended

 Basic usage